avionmission/blog/_posts/2026-08-31-gpt-from-scratch-ch1-neural-networks.md

 <img src="\blog\images\2026\ch1_nn.jpg?raw=true">

 I think a good starting point for coding a GPT-like language model from scratch is to learn **pytorch basics** and fundamentals of **neural networks**.
-So that's all will do in the first part before actually starting with a Language model implementation.
+So that's all will do in the first part before actually starting with the implementaion of our language model.

 Pytorch is a python library that allows us to create and manipulate "Tensors" which are array-like objects.

-Pytorch tensors are special and different from plain n-dimensional arrays for two reasons:
+Tensors are special and different from plain n-dimensional arrays for two reasons:

-1. They are implemented to be able to leverage GPUs for faster computations.
+1. They can use GPUs for faster computations.
 2. Pytorch keeps track of the operations performed on tensors during model training, which we'll see when we get into the code.

 <img src="\blog\images\2026\tensors_eg.jpg">